basho-labs/little_riak_book/en/03-developers.md

 When a successful read happens, but not all replicas agree upon the value, this triggers a *read repair*.
 This means that Riak will update the replicas with the most recent value.
 This can happen when, either an object is not found (the vnode has no copy), of a vnode contains an older value (older means that it is an ancestor of the newest vector clock).
 Unlike `last_write_wins` or manual conflict resolution, read repair is (obviously, I hope, by the name) triggered by a read, rather than a write.

-If your nodes get be out of sync (for example, if you increase the `n_val` on a bucket), you can force read repair by performing a read operation for all of that bucket's keys.
-They may return with `not found` the first time, will pull the newest values.
-Successive reads should now work.
+If your nodes get out of sync (for example, if you increase the `n_val` on a bucket), you can force read repair by performing a read operation for all of that bucket's keys.
+They may return with `not found` the first time, then successive will pull the newest values.

 ## Querying